 - Do you feel depressed or even suicidal because of your gambling?

 If ‘yes’ is the answer to some of these questions, then it is likely that a gambling problem exists.
 You may also wish to consider whether a friend or relative might have a gambling problem.

 How to get more information and help about problem gambling

 If you feel you have a problem with gambling please visit Gamble Aware’s website for help and advice, or contact the National Gambling Helpline between 8am and midnight on 0808 8020 133.

-If you would like to be excluded from YHA’s raffle and lottery then you can either complete our online form or download and complete the self-exclusion form and return it as soon as possible to: Raffle & Lottery Manager, YHA, Trevelyan House, Dimple Road, Matlock, Derbyshire, DE4 3YH Licensed and regulated by the Charities Trust Gambling Commission Society Lottery Operating Licences: Non-Remote – 000-006068-N-100863-011 Remote – 000-006068-R-104648”
+If you would like to be excluded from YHA’s raffle and lottery then you can either complete our online form or download and complete the self-exclusion form and return it as soon as possible to: Raffle & Lottery Manager, YHA, Trevelyan House, Dimple Road, Matlock, Derbyshire, DE4 3YH.

 Underage gambling is an offence and you must be at least 16 years of age or over to participate in the raffle.
 Any player found to be under 16 will forfeit the right to any prize.

-Full Terms and Conditions can be obtained from the promoter, at the address above or view our Terms and Conditions.
+Full terms and conditions can be obtained from YHA, at the address above, or by viewing our Terms and Conditions.